 At SilverAnt, we have 3 retractable folding handle designs.

-Firstly curved handles that compliment the titanium cookware’s shape.
+Firstly curved handles that complement the titanium cookware’s shape.
 This design works best for nesting.

 The second design is so you can hang your titanium pot or titanium frying pan over a campfire.
 This handle design is also retractable.
 These handles are smaller and minimal.
 You can hook hangers on each side and elevate your camping cookware above the fire.